-In accordance with Part B of the Individuals with Disabilities Education Act (IDEA), each state must have in place a long range State Performance Plan (SPP) that evaluates the state’s efforts to implement the requirements and purposes of the IDEA and describes how the state will improve such implementation over a six-year period.
-Additionally, each state must report annually on the state’s performance through a report called the Part B Annual Performance Report (APR) which includes information/measures on each state’s grad rate, dropout rate, state assessment, discipline, LRE, preschool, parent input, eligibility timelines, high school transition, and dispute resolution.
+In accordance with Part B of the Individuals with Disabilities Education Act (IDEA) each State must have in place a long range State Performance Plan (SPP) that evaluates the State’s efforts to implement the requirements and purposes of the IDEA and describes how the State will improve such implementation over a 6 year period.
+Additionally, each State must report annually on the State’s performance through a report called the Part B Annual Performance Report (APR) which includes information/measures on each State’s grad rate, dropout rate, state assessment, discipline, LRE, preschool, parent input, eligibility timelines, high school transition and dispute resolution.

 - Indicator 14 – Percent of youth who are no longer in secondary school, had IEPs in effect at the time they left school, and were:

 - Enrolled in higher education within one year of leaving high school.